Rupert Lowe: Member of Parliament

 On 6 March 2025, in an interview with the Daily Mail, Lowe criticised the governance of Reform UK as "a protest party led by the Messiah", suggesting he might leave the party if things did not change, and saying it was too early to tell whether Farage would make a good prime minister.
 Farage disputed Lowe's criticism of himself and Reform UK, describing his personal following as a good thing, and went on to suggest Lowe's remarks were driven by a desire to be prime minister himself.
 In the same Daily Mail interview, Lowe stated he thought that MPs' pay should be increased to about £250,000 a year with the size of the House of Commons halved, and described the BBC as a "cancer at the heart of Britain".

+In June 2026 he published The Rape Gang Inquiry Report, an unofficial crowd-funded report that alleged that at least 250,000 white girls were subjected to "repeated rape, gang rape, trafficking, torture, pregnancy, forced Islamic conversion and lifelong trauma", while acknowledging imprecision over the figure, stating this is because the numbers were not recorded.
+It also alleged that the police, social services, schools, the National Health Service, licensing authorities, and governments allowed the gangs to operate "with impunity", and that these crimes have been happening since the 1950s.
+The report does not support the 250,000 figure with original data, but draws on extant material, including advocacy material (such as that of the evangelical group Christian Concern), and has been criticised as inaccurate and misleading.
+The Police Service of Northern Ireland stated that "they can find no evidence that suggest any of the findings are true."